 How can it be worth it?
 Even just $25,000 for the worst possible booth, plus tickets, hotels, schwag … and taking 3-4 people out of the office for days at a time.

 No thanks, you might think.

 But … you have to do the right ones.
+At least the top ones your customers go to.
 You have to.

 Let me give a very visceral example.
 A good CEO friend of mine recently raised his very first $250,000.
 He’s got 15 customers, good customers, but it’s really early.
 And he was trying to decide whether to exhibit at Dreamforce — for $25,000.

 That’s 10% of all the invested capital!!
 How could that make any sense?

 And I said do it.
 And he is.

 Let’s talk about why it’s a good investment:

 - Trade shows / events produce a lot of so-called “leads”, but a lot of cr*p leads and long lead time leads.
 Lots of tire-kickers that waste your time that you can’t escape from.
 True enough.

 - Any event that is large and spot-on for your product should get you at least one customer.
 Probably more, but at least one.
 Now, if your product is $10 a month, it’s tough to make that $25k back.
 But what if your product is $25k a year?
 Or more?
 You only need one.